michalwilman/AgentDesk/frontend/DESIGN_GUIDE.md

 The floating chat widget:
 - Fixed positioning (bottom-right)
-- Gradient background matching primary colors
+- Turquoise gradient background with glow effect
 - Pulse animation for online indicator
-- Soft shadow with hover scale effect
+- Glow shadow with hover scale effect

 ## Best Practices

 1. **Always use rounded corners** - rounded-full for buttons, rounded-2xl/3xl for cards
 2. **Apply smooth transitions** - Use transition-smooth class
 3. **Add animations** - Use animate-fade-in for content reveals
-4. **Use gradients** - Pink gradients for visual interest
+4. **Use glow effects** - Turquoise glow for emphasis and depth
-5. **Generous spacing** - Don't be afraid of white space
+5. **Generous spacing** - Don't be afraid of dark space
-6. **Soft shadows** - Use shadow-soft variants for depth
+6. **Glow shadows** - Use shadow-glow variants for depth
-7. **Pink accents** - Use primary colors for interactive elements
+7. **Turquoise accents** - Use primary colors for interactive elements
+8. **High contrast** - White text on dark backgrounds
+9. **Dark backgrounds** - Use bg-dark and bg-dark-50 for sections

 ## Responsive Design